cardwing/Codes-for-Lane-Detection/README.md

 # News

+There is a bug in the current code, please refer to [this issue](https://github.com/cardwing/Codes-for-Lane-Detection/issues/31).
+I am working on this bug and will fix it soon.

 Multi-GPU training has been supported.
 Just change BATCH_SIZE and GPU_NUM in global_config.py, and then use `CUDA_VISIBLE_DEVICES="0,1,2,3" python file_name.py`.
 Thanks @ yujincheng08.

 # Content